GerritCodeReview/aws-gerrit/dual-primary/README.md

 * `PRIMARY_FILESYSTEM_PROVISIONED_THROUGHPUT_IN_MIBPS`: Optional.
 Only used when `PRIMARY_FILESYSTEM_THROUGHPUT_MODE` is set to `provisioned`.
 default: `256`.

-* `GERRIT_REPLICA_INSTANCE_ID`: Optional.
-Identifier for the Gerrit replica instance.
-"gerrit-dual-primary-REPLICA" by default.
-* `GERRIT_PRIMARY1_INSTANCE_ID`: Optional.
-Identifier for the Gerrit primary1 instance.
-"gerrit-dual-primary-PRIMARY1" by default.
-* `GERRIT_PRIMARY2_INSTANCE_ID`: Optional.
-Identifier for the Gerrit primary2 instance.
+* `GERRIT_INSTANCE_ID`: Optional.
+Identifier for all Gerrit instances in the site.
-"gerrit-dual-primary-PRIMARY2" by default.
+"gerrit-dual-primary" by default.

 * `PRIMARY_MAX_COUNT`: Optional.
 Maximum number of EC2 instances in the primary autoscaling group.
 "2" by default.
 Minimum: "2".